How should I invest £100,000

-With that in mind, our "How should I invest…” column aims to help beginner investors of any age and any financial background plan for their family's future by offering hints and tips from the UK's leading independent financial advisers on how and where they should invest their cash.
+With that in mind, our "How should I invest..." column aims to help beginner investors of any age and any financial background plan for their family's future by offering hints and tips from the UK's leading investment professionals on how and where they should invest their cash.

-Connolly says if you're prepared to take some risk and to invest for at least five years, you should try to invest tax efficiently.
-"This usually means a combination of pensions and stocks and shares Isas," he explains.
-"Pensions provide initial tax relief at your marginal rate, so they can be more beneficial for higher-rate taxpayers but they are inflexible, meaning you can't get hold of your money again if you want it."
+"Pensions provide initial tax relief at your marginal rate, so they can be more beneficial for higher-rate taxpayers but they are inflexible, so you can't get hold of your money if you want it," he says.

 Invidivual Savings Accounts were introduced on 6 April 1999 to replace personal equity plans (PEPs) and tax-exempt special savings accounts (TESSAs) with one plan that covered both stockmarket and savings products, the returns from which are tax-exempt.
 The ISA is not in itself an investment product.
 Rather, it’s a tax-free “wrapper” in which you place investments and savings up to a specified annual allowance where the returns (capital growth, dividends, interest) are tax-exempt (you don’t have to declare ISAs and their contents on your tax return).
 However, any dividends are taxed within the investment, and that can’t be reclaimed.